 The airport environment in Iceland can often be confusing to travelers, especially in the cases when travelers confuse the Reykjavik domestic airport (RKV) for Keflavík Airport (KEF).

 This is understandable of course, as the airlines usually print "Reykjavík (KEF)" on their tickets, despite the correct designation being Keflavík International Airport, or "KEF Airport".

 Unfortunately, this does cause a fair few mix-ups so, to be clear, Keflavík International Airport (KEF) is the only truly international airport in Iceland, but it's close enough to Reykjavík that the airlines can choose to print Reykjavík instead of Keflavik on their tickets.

 The Reykjavik Airport (RVK) is a small domestic airport located in the city's center with regular flights to:

-So, make sure to select your car rental pick-up from Keflavik and not Reykjavik.
+So, make sure to select your car rental pick-up is from Keflavik Airport and not Reykjavik airport.

-There is a duty-free store with access from both arrivals and departures, where I would recommend purchasing any alcohol you intend on consuming (alcohol is very expensive in Iceland).
+There is a duty-free store located in both arrivals and departures, where we would recommend purchasing any alcohol you intend on consuming (alcohol is very expensive in Iceland due to severe taxation).

 It is here that I would also recommend you purchase the Icelandic candy you wish to try or take home to your family and/or friends.